leuraph/p1afempy/README.md

 ## Performance tests

-In order to perform a profiled performance test, you can use the existing sccripts in the manual tests directory, i.e. `p1afempy/tests/manual`.
+In order to perform a profiled performance test, you can use the existing scripts in the manual tests directory, i.e. `p1afempy/tests/manual`.
 For example, to perform a profiled test, you can do